 Primary Character-Defining Feature Is Feature Retained?
-Relevant and/or Adjacent Conceptual Project Component/s Aspects of Integrity Potentially Impacted by Project Element Implementation Secretary's Standards Circulation corridors/pathways, including east-west pathways leading from parking lot and north-south pathway northwest from Central Green Partially Enhanced Central Green, New Museum Building, New Pedestrian Path would alter/replace some of the character of character-defining circulation corridors and pathways of the historic district Pathways and circulation corridors dating to the period of significance, which reflect the district's development over time, would be replaced with a unified system and series of designed pathways and landscaping; new construction would interrupt or remove these extant features Setting; Feeling Rehabilitation Standard N shall not destroy historic i differentiated from the old architectural features to p Rehabilitation Standard N be undertaken in such a r of the historic property an Remnants of 1930s stone walls in northwestern portion of site Unknown; it is possible that implementation of the Master Plan could remove this feature.
-Landscaping plan and/or facilities upgrades to tar pits and seep sites could impact this feature and other extant remnants of stone walls Design; Materials; Setting; Feeling Unknown at this time bec not provide specific inform retained or removed.
-The construction staging, cons Construction staging activ historical resources (inclu equipment and material s Significant paleontological resources on the site, including various dig and studies sites Yes Revamped Pit 91 would remove temporary facilities that are not considered character-defining The significant resources would be preserved Temporary facilities would be replaced and upgraded None; the improved facilities would enhance visibility of these significant paleontological resources While the conceptual proj impacts to adjacent histor activities.
-Construction sta any adjacent historical res parking, equipment and n d No. 9: New additions, exterior alterations, or related new construction ric materials that characterize the property.
-The new work shall be old and shall be compatible with the massing, size, scale, and to protect the historic integrity of the property and its environment.
+Relevant and/or Adjacent Conceptual Project Component/s Aspects of Integrity Potentially Impacted by Project Element Implementation Secretary's Standards for Rehabilitation in Potential Noncompliance with Conceptual Project Element Circulation corridors/pathways, including east-west pathways leading from parking lot and north-south pathway northwest from Central Green Enhanced Central Green, New Museum Building, New Pedestrian Path would alter/replace some of the character of character-defining circulation corridors and pathways of the historic district Pathways and circulation corridors dating to the period of significance, Setting; Feeling Rehabilitation Standard No. 9: New additions, exterior alterations, or related new construction shall not destroy historic materials that characterize the property.
+The new work shall be differentiated from the old and shall be compatible with the massing, size, scale, and architectural features to protect the historic integrity of the property and its environment. which reflect the district's development over time, would be replaced with a unified system and series of designed pathways and landscaping; new construction would interrupt or remove these extant features Rehabilitation Standard No. 10: New additions and adjacent or related new construction shall be undertaken in such a manner that if removed in the future, the essential form and integrity of the historic property and its environment would be unimpaired.
+Remnants of 1930s stone walls in northwestern portion of site Unknown; it is possible that implementation of the Master Plan could remove this feature.
+Landscaping plan and/or facilities upgrades to tar pits and seep sites could impact this feature and other extant remnants of stone walls Design; Materials; Setting; Feeling Unknown at this time because the project is conceptual in nature and the Master Plan does not provide specific information on whether the remnants of 1930s stone walls would be retained or removed.
+The potential exists for impacts to adjacent historical resources through construction staging, construction activities, and implementation of project landscaping.
+Construction staging activities should be carefully designed to plan for and avoid any adjacent historical resources (including but not limited to details regarding off-site staging, parking, equipment and material storage, movement, and use).
+Significant paleontological resources on the site, including various dig and studies sites Yes Revamped Pit 91 would remove temporary facilities that are not considered character-defining The significant resources would be preserved Temporary facilities would be replaced and upgraded None; the improved facilities would enhance visibility of these significant paleontological resources While the conceptual project complies with the Secretary's Standards , the potential exists for impacts to adjacent historical resources through construction staging and construction activities.
+Construction staging activities should be carefully designed to plan for and avoid any adjacent historical resources (including but not limited to details regarding off-site staging, parking, equipment and material storage, movement, and use).